Premiership of Gordon Brown: 2010 general election

 The main opposition parties were critical in their responses to the manifesto.
 The Conservative Party said that it would "change nothing", while the Liberal Democrats said that Labour would not reform tax and politics.
 Conservative leader David Cameron said, "There is nothing new there, there is nothing different there".
 Liberal Democrat leader Nick Clegg asked how Labour could deliver "fairness and new politics" when they had promised the same at previous general elections but had failed to do so.

 The election campaign saw the UK's first televised debates between the leaders of the three main parties.
 While Cameron and Clegg were generally perceived to have performed well in these, Brown was perceived to have done less well.
 Brown also attracted criticism from the media after privately describing a 65-year-old pensioner as a "bigoted woman" after she stated that entitled people were not receiving benefits because non-entitled people are receiving them.
 She also expressed her displeasure at immigration from Eastern Europe.
 His remarks—said on 28 April whilst in a car with his staff—were picked up by a Sky News microphone he was still wearing following a visit to Rochdale and were widely broadcast.

 At the election, Labour lost 91 seats in the House of Commons, but the Conservatives failed to achieve an overall majority, resulting in the first hung parliament since 1974.
-Under the constitution governing what happens in the event of a hung parliament, Brown remained temporarily as Prime Minister, while the Liberal Democrats and Conservatives entered into talks aimed at forming a coalition government.
+Under the constitution governing what happens in the event of a hung parliament, Brown remained temporarily as prime minister, while the Liberal Democrats and Conservatives entered into talks aimed at forming a coalition government.
 Talks between the Liberal Democrats and Labour also took place.
 On 10 May, Brown announced his intention to resign as leader of the Labour Party and instructed the party to initiate the election of a new leader.
-Brown's continued presence as Prime Minister was seen an obstacle to the negotiation of a Labour-Liberal Democrat deal.
+Brown's continued presence as prime minister was seen an obstacle to the negotiation of a Labour-Liberal Democrat deal.
 By 11 May, the possibility of a deal was becoming less likely as talks between the Conservatives and Liberal Democrats continued.
-After a telephone conversation with his predecessor Tony Blair where Blair informed Brown that the election had shown that the British voters had lost faith in both him and the Labour Party and that the United Kingdom would not accept him continuing as Prime Minister.
-With this he concluded that he would not be able to form a government, and announced his resignation as Prime Minister.
+Following a telephone conversation with his predecessor Tony Blair where Blair informed Brown that the election had shown that the British voters had lost faith in both him and the Labour Party and that the United Kingdom would not accept him continuing as prime minister.
+With this he concluded that he would not be able to form a government, and announced his resignation as prime minister.
 He also resigned as leader of the Labour Party with immediate effect.
 Brown travelled to Buckingham Palace and officially tendered his resignation to the Queen.
-Soon after Brown was succeeded as Prime Minister by David Cameron, while Harriet Harman became acting leader of the Labour Party.
+Soon after Brown was succeeded as prime minister by David Cameron, while Harriet Harman became acting leader of the Labour Party.
 She stepped down after Ed Miliband became Labour leader and Brown's successor.